A brief overview of the tour

 A detailed description of the tour

-Depart Jerusalem for neighboring¬†Bethlehem¬†(city of bread), hometown of Jesse, father of¬†King David¬†(I Sam 16:1), and birthplace of Jesus (Mat.
-2:1).¬†A short walk across¬†Manger Square¬†brings us to the well-preserved Byzantine¬†Church of Nativity.
+Depart Jerusalem for neighboring¬†Bethlehem¬†(city of bread), birthplace of Jesus (Mat.
+2:1) and¬†¬†¬†King David¬†(I Sam 16:1).¬†A short walk across¬†Manger Square¬†brings us to the well-preserved Byzantine¬†Church of Nativity.
 First built in the 4th¬†century and enlarged in the 6th, the original mosaic floor is revealed through trapdoors in the later floor.
 Unlike most churches in the Holy Land the Church of the Nativity was not destroyed by the Persian and Moslem conquerors but the entrance was lowered forcing us to crouch as we enter.

 If we look carefully we can see the faint Crusader decorations on the columns.
 Descending to the¬†Grotto¬†of the Nativity we see the star indicating the place of the birth, with the words ‚ÄúHere Jesus Christ was born to the Virgin Mary‚ÄĚ in Latin.
 Opposite are the Manger and the altar dedicated to the three Wise Men.
 Both the Church and¬†Grotto¬†are Orthodox.